bluz71/bluz71.github.io/_posts/2019-09-02-lsp-in-vim-with-the-lsc-plugin.md

-I use the [ALE](https://github.com/dense-analysis/ale) plugin for linting and fixing, specifically [StandardRB](https://github.com/testdouble/standard) for Ruby and [StandardJS](https://standardjs.com/), hence, I disable all LSP-based diagnostics.
+I use the [ALE](https://github.com/dense-analysis/ale) plugin for linting and fixing, specifically [StandardRB](https://github.com/testdouble/standard) for Ruby and [StandardJS](https://standardjs.com/) for JavaScript, hence, I disable LSC diagnostics.
+However, if you wish to use LSP-based real-time linting then specify `let g:lsc_enable_diagnostics = v:true`.

 Lastly, I configure LSC to suppress all client/server messages; by default the LSC plugin is a little too chatty with regards to displaying all messages, even